-We are organizing a data science competition to stimulate both the ML and HEP communities to renew the toolkit of physicists in preparation for the advent of the next generation of particle detectors in the Large Hadron Collider at CERN.
+We have organized a data science competition to stimulate both the ML and HEP communities to renew the toolkit of physicists in preparation for the advent of the next generation of particle detectors in the Large Hadron Collider at CERN.
 With event rates already reaching hundred of millions of collisions per second, physicists must sift through ten of petabytes of data per year.
 Ever better software is needed for processing and filtering the most promising events.
-This will allow the LHC to fulfill its rich physics programme, understanding the private life of the Higgs boson, searching for the elusive dark matter, or elucidating the dominance of matter over anti-matter in the observable Universe.
+This has allowed the LHC to fulfill its rich physics programme, understanding the private life of the Higgs boson, searching for the elusive dark matter, or elucidating the dominance of matter over anti-matter in the observable Universe.

 To mobilise the scientific community around this problem, we are organizing the TrackML challenge, which objective is to use machine learning to quickly reconstruct particle tracks from points left in the silicon detectors.
-The challenge will be conducted in two phases:
+The challenge has been conducted in two phases:

-- the Throughput phase Sep 2018 - March 2019 (CURRENT): focussing on speed optimisation.
+- the Throughput phase Sep 2018 - March 2019 : focussing on speed optimisation.
 This phase is an official NeurIPS 2018 competition (Montreal, December 2018).
-The Throughput phase is now running on Codalab.
-No need to have participated to the first phase to enter now.
-Documented software from top performers is available.
+The Throughput phase has run on Codalab.

 In more details : for each collision, about 10.000 space tracks (helicoidal trajectories originating approximately from the center of the detector), will leave about 10 precise 3D points.
 The core pattern recognition tracking task is to associate the 100.000 3D points into tracks.
 Current studies show that traditional algorithms suffer from a combinatorial explosion of the CPU time.